khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

 ### Icons

-Icons can be placed inside input fields for various use cases.
+An icon can be placed inside input fields for various use cases.
 For example, date picker input fields come with a calendar icon, and dropdown input fields come with a downward facing chevron icon.
+Only a single icon is recommended to be used within the field.

 When working with sensitive credentials or keys, users would want to avoid prying eyes.
 When using a pattern to show/hide the content of an input form, use the eye icon for show and eye-slash icon for hide.